Lsverry/NoteOrganizer/README.md

 - Authentication: Verification of user registration, login, and protected access.

 ### User Stories Testing
-- **User Registration**: As a user I can register so that I can access the application:
+- User Registration: As a user I can register so that I can access the application:
     - The user can click on Register in the navigation bar or on the home page to create an account with a username and password.

-- **User Login**: As a user I can log in so that I can access my notes:
+- User Login: As a user I can log in so that I can access my notes:
     - The user can click on Login in the navbar to access their account by entering their credentials.

-- **Create Note**: As a user I can create a new note so that I can save important information:
+- Create Note: As a user I can create a new note so that I can save important information:
     - The user can click on "Create note" in the "my notes" section to access the note creation form and save a new note.

-- **Note Detail View**: As a user I can view the details of a note so that I can read its content:
+- Note Detail View: As a user I can view the details of a note so that I can read its content:
     - The user can click on a note title in the notes list to view its details on a separate page.

-- **Edit Note**: As a user I can edit an existing note so that I can update its content:
+- Edit Note: As a user I can edit an existing note so that I can update its content:
     - The user can click on the "Edit" button on the note detail page to update the note's content.

-- **Delete Note**: As a user I can delete a note that I no longer need:
+- Delete Note: As a user I can delete a note that I no longer need:
     - The user can click on the "Delete" button on the note detail page to remove the note.

-- **Search Notes**: As a user I can search for notes so that I can quickly find specific information:
+- Search Notes: As a user I can search for notes so that I can quickly find specific information:
     - The user can enter a keyword in the search bar and click the search button to find notes that contain the keyword in their title or content.

 ## Known Bugs